AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/create-campaign.md

   A logic expression that scores each eligible offer.
 The offer with the highest score is rendered in the personalized experience.

-5. **Insert Decision Policy**
+6.  **Insert Decision Policy**

     ![personalization-editor](assets/personalization-editor.png)

-    This Handlebars code loops through the offers returned by a specific decision policy in Adobe Journey Optimizer and creates a `<div>` for each offer.
-Each `<div>` includes a data-tags attribute that incorporates the offer's internal name, which we used to split and group offers within our carousel.
-This allows the front-end logic to identify and organize offers by category or tag for smooth carousel navigation.
+    The  Handlebars code loops through the offers returned by a specific decision policy in Adobe Journey Optimizer and creates a `<div>` for each offer.
+Each `<div>` uses a data-tags attribute with the offer's internal name to help the carousel group and organize offers by category for smooth navigation.
 The content inside each `<div>` displays the personalized offer text, enabling dynamic and visually segmented presentation of multiple offers.

-6. **Publish the Campaign**
+7.  **Publish the Campaign**
    Activate the campaign to begin delivering personalized offers in real time.

    ![img](assets/personalization-editor.png)